John Johnson (reporter): Television journalism career

 While the trial was still going on, Johnson left WABC in March 1995 and became co-anchor of WCBS' 5 p.m. and 11 p.m. newscasts in June of that same year.
 Johnson remained at the station until October 1996 when, along with several other notable personalities, he was fired.
-The timing of the firings was peculiar as Johnson and co-anchor Michele Marsh had offered a preview of the upcoming 11pm newscast at the end of the 6 pm news, with the firings occurring in the interim four and a half hours.
+The firings came abruptly, as Johnson and co-anchor Michele Marsh previewed the upcoming 11pm newscast at the end of the 6 pm news, with their dismissals occurring in the interim four and a half hours.

 Johnson was not out of work for long, as he and his WCBS co-anchor Michele Marsh were hired by WNBC to anchor the station's new noon newscast.
-After a year, however, Johnson left WNBC due to care for his father who was dying of cancer, and never returned to TV.
+After a year, however, Johnson left WNBC to care for his father who was dying of cancer, and never returned to TV.

 During his 30-year television news career, Johnson won nine Emmys and numerous other awards as a reporter, producer, writer and director.

 Autobiography

-Johnson was to resurface again with the publication of his autobiography Only Son: A Memoir (Warner Books) in 2002.
+Johnson published his autobiography Only Son: A Memoir (Warner Books) in 2002.
 His memoir achieved success in China, where it was published in a Chinese language edition.
 In the book, Johnson describes his childhood in Harlem and Bedford-Stuyvesant.
 According to a review in Publishers Weekly, the book describes an "intense love-hate dynamic between his abusive father, 'Black Jack,' and his alcoholic mother, Irene—in a narrative frightening in its emotional intensity."
 The review concluded that the book is "an impressive portrait of tenacity, fury and ambition, and reconciliation within an inescapable family frame."

 Painter

-A former associate professor of fine arts and Chairman of the Arts Department at Lincoln University in Pennsylvania and a guest lecturer at other universities before his broadcast career, Johnson then resumed his painting career.
-His paintings, which have been shown in Europe and the United States, have been featured at The Metropolitan Museum of Art and Walter Wickiser Gallery in Manhattan's art centers: SoHo and Chelsea.
+Johnson was an associate professor of fine arts and Chairman of the Arts Department at Lincoln University in Pennsylvania and a guest lecturer at other universities before his broadcast career.

+After retiring from broadcasting, Johnson resumed his painting career.
+According to Johnson, his paintings have been shown at The Metropolitan Museum of Art and Walter Wickiser Gallery in Manhattan.

+Media appearances

-Johnson has portrayed himself in such films as CopLand and 54.
-He was also featured in the award-winning documentary Eyes on the Prize and a 2021 documentary, Attica.
+Johnson has portrayed himself in such films as Cop Land and 54.
+He was also featured in the award-winning documentary Eyes on the Prize and a 2021 documentary, Attica, which was nominated for an Oscar.

+Personal life

+Johnson was previously married to journalist E. Jean Carroll.
+As of 1996, he has four children.
+As of 2021, he is married to Ann Yih Johnson.